asciiAvenger/dotfiles/README.md

 some basic dotfiles for my arch install

-## install for best experience
+## what to install

-- qtile
-- picom
-- alacritty
+- zsh
-- xorg, xorg-xinit
+- vim
 - starship
-- mpv, sxiv, zathura, notepadqq
-- devour (AUR)
 - ranger
-- nerd-font-fira-code (AUR)
-- pulseaudio, pavucontrol, pamixer
-- nitrogen
-- rofi, rofi-emoji (AUR), xsel, xclip
-- python-psutil
+- ttf-firacode-nerd